Skip to content

 Social media’s responsibility in American politics

 Former US Deputy National Security Adviser Ben Rhodes argues that one of the biggest issues in American political discourse at the moment is the lack of regulation on social media platforms.
-Americans believe fake news, not because they are all crazy, but because this information is being effectively presented to them as though it is fact.
-Biden should work with Big Tech to regulate social media, Rhodes tells Ian Bremmer on GZERO World, because the situation is worsening.
-"Part of what's different is the way in which social media and technology has literally made it possible for a very large chunk of this country to live in an alternative reality."
+Rhodes says that Biden should work with Big Tech to regulate social media because the situation is worsening.

 Nigeria bungled the chance to lead a global conversation on social media regulation

-So what actually happened in Nigeria, and how does it fit in with broader trends on censorship and social media regulation?
+Nigeria has banned Twitter after the social media platformed deleted a controversial tweet from the president.
+What has actually happened, and how does it fit in with broader trends on censorship and social media regulation?
 Eurasia Group analysts Amaka Anku and Tochi Eni-Kalu explain.